Herbal medicinal products on the Irish market must be either authorised or registered with the HPRA.

 Queries concerning food and food supplements should be directed to the Food Safety Authority of Ireland (FSAI).

-Traditional Herbal Medicinal Products currently registered by the HPRA can be found on the HPRA website here.
+Traditional Herbal Medicinal Products currently registered by the HPRA can be found by searching the list on the Traditional Herbal Medicines page.

-Information in relation to classification of medicines can be found on the HPRA website here.
+Information in relation to classification of medicines can be found on the Classification of Medicines page.
 This includes the relevant contact details.

 European Traditional Herbal Medicinal Products Directive: 2004/24/EC.